Left out: More workers now losing hope of getting back jobs

 Many people, though, are reluctant to take lower-paying work until they know for sure their old jobs are gone for good.
 They’ve been helped by a $600 weekly federal supplement to state unemployment benefits.
 But that aid will expire after July, and it seems unlikely to be renewed.

 Kumelachew Yigletu's biggest fear is that his federal supplement will end before he can return to work.
-Yigletu, a father of three, says that after losing his job as a baggage handler at Reagan International Airport, the weekly supplement is what allows him to pay his $1,600 monthly rent and other bills.
+Yigletu, a father of three, says that after losing his job as a baggage handler at Ronald Reagan Washington National Airport, the weekly supplement is what allows him to pay his $1,600 monthly rent and other bills.

 His employer, Eulen America, has told him must reapply for his old job, and there are no guarantees.
 At this point, he'll “take anything.”